top of page

 PREGNANCY and POSTPARTUM

 Certified perinatal mental health providers are equipped with a deep understanding of the multifaceted issues that can arise during this time, including the emotional toll of body changes, financial concerns, loss, anxiety, anger, fear of labor and delivery, identity shifts, complications, pregnancy and postpartum mood and anxiety disorders, chest-feeding challenges, lack of sleep, and intrusive thoughts.
 Their certification ensures a comprehensive understanding of the complexities surrounding perinatal mental health, allowing them to provide effective therapeutic support tailored to the unique needs of their clients.
+To learn more about the benefits, click here.

 It's essential for individuals experiencing perinatal mental health challenges to understand that they are not alone and that help is available.
 Connecting with a certified perinatal mental health provider ensures access to specialized care that is tailored to the unique needs of the perinatal period, fostering emotional well-being and supporting the journey to parenthood.